 The Encyclopedia of Country Living: An Old Fashioned Recipe Book

 This book is more like a huge, kitchen recipe book.
 Ms. Emery hasn’t tested and tried the recipes in this book.
-They are a compilation from tips and recipes that were sent to her by country folk with lots of life experience.
-The initial glances will make it seem disorganized and random, but there are treasures herein, if you take the time to look.
+They are a compilation of tips and recipes that were sent to her by country folk with lots of life experience.
+The initial glances will make it seem disorganized and random, but there are treasures herein if you take the time to look.

 Angora Goats the Northern Way

 If you want to raise angora goats you must have this book.
 Get a used copy if you can’t find it new.
 This is written by a spinner and includes marketing tips and how to use the fleece.
 It goes beyond the Storey Guide series and gives you a master spinner review.